 Why Sunday?
 Because Sunday’s are free entrance at the Centre Pompidou.
 Well, the first Sunday of every month is free.
 But whether you go on a Sunday or not, it’s still worth a visit.
 The Centre Pompidou houses a huge public information library; the National Museum of Modern Art, which is the largest museum for modern art in Europe; and a centre for music and acoustic research – all under one roof!

 You’ll want to spend a few hours looking at the collection of modern and contemporary art exhibitions, as there’s a lot to see.
-It’s also a fantastic place to bring kids.
+It’s also a fantastic thing to do in Paris if you’re with kids.
 There are plenty of activities and exhibitions designed specifically for younger audiences.

 4. Go for a stroll in Batignolles